xyth0rn/NCTU_DigitalLab_Mario/gameCalc_devlog.md

   - state graph:
   ![image](https://github.com/xyth0rn/NCTU_DigitalLab_Mario/blob/main/game_calc/pictures/gravity%20system%20FSM.png)
   - there's some additional mechanisms to ensure the correctness of transmit and blocking, which will be explained later
+  - corresponding action of each state:
+      - IDLE: do nothing
+      - FALLING:
+      - JUMPING:

 - dealing with blocking